 One of the primary applications of the auditory staircase procedure is to assess hearing impairment.
 Beyond normal aging, hearing impairments can be caused by damage to the inner ear, brain damage, and disease.
 Often, hearing impairment affects particular frequencies more than others.
 The staircase method can be used to determine whether someone possesses especially poor hearing within a narrow frequency range, which would suggest hearing impairment caused by more than normal aging.
-Figure 6 graphs auditory thresholds for a hearing impaired 60 year old compared with an unimpaired 60 year old.
+Figure 6 graphs auditory thresholds for a hearing impaired 60-yr-old compared with an unimpaired 60-yr-old.
 The impaired individual suffers hearing loss at 4 and 5 kHz, as indicated by very high auditory thresholds at those frequencies.
 Otherwise, the impaired individual performs similarly to an age matched control.

+This approach can also be used to assess the consequences of various types of experiences on the auditory system.
+For example, studies have used a threshold approach to evaluate the effects of hearing loud heavy-metal music in a concert.
+Scientists tested people just before attending a concert, and a half an hour after.
+Perhaps unsurprisingly, heavy metal increased the volume threshold for sounds, especially in the range of 6Hz.
+Rock music can make you hard of hearing!

+(Drake-Lee, A. B. (1992).
+Beyond music: auditory temporary threshold shift in rock musicians after a heavy metal concert.
+Journal of the royal society of medicine, 85(10), 617-619.)

 Figures